 - *Prevents cognitive impairment

 - *Relieves symptoms of thin sparse hair, dry skin, and thin nails

 Possible Side Effects:

 Most common side effects from too high a dose include chest pain, increased pulse rate, palpitations, excessive sweating, heat intolerance, or nervousness.

-Most physicians continue to prescribe the synthetic thyroid hormone T4 or Synthroid.
+Most providers continue to prescribe the synthetic thyroid hormone T4 or Synthroid.
 Synthroid is only T4 and may not be converted to the T3 the body needs.
 The recommended form of thyroid replacement is with Armour Thyroid or compounded thyroid which is a combination of T3 and T4.
 The combination allows the body to receive the active form as well as the inactive to treat those patients who are not able to properly convert.
 The standard dose is 1-2 grains taken once daily in the a.m.

 Frequently Asked Questions:

 - What do I do if I forget to take my thyroid?
 If you forget to take your thyroid in the morning you may take it later in the day and resume your schedule the following morning.
 Do not take two the following day to make up your dose.